umazhar/locksafe/README.md

-#  A Simple Password Manager
+#  LockSafe, A Simple Password Manager

 ## About the Project
 This application is a simple password manager that allows the user to